ear9mrn/MythRokuPlayer/README.txt

     Edit the settings.php file with your local parameters (i.e. webserver URL and MySQL credentials.

+    NOTE: In order to be able to delete recordings from your Roku, the MythtWeb user (typically 'www-data' or 'apache') will need to have write permissions to your recordings.
+The recordings are typically owned by the 'mythtv' user and have group write permissions so it is easiest to just add the MythWeb user to the 'mythtv' group.
+For example:

+              usermod -a -G mythtv www-data

+          Note that a reboot is required for this to take affect.

  4) Convert all video files to MPEG-4 (H.264) format

     The Roku can only stream MPEG-4 video files (.mp4, .m4v, .mov) and